WarHoeks/c3_w4_assignment/CodeBook.md

+# Getting and cleaning data

+## Modifications
+The data from the UCI Machine Learning Repository was modified by:
+- Combining both test and training data into one data set
+- Removing all data except the means and standard deviations which were relevant for this assignment
+- Adding descriptive names to measurements and activity types
+- Using the means and standard deviations to create an average for each measurement for each combination of subjectID and activity

+## Identifiers
+The final data set contains the following measurements activityName The name for the activity the subject was undertaking during the observation (character) subjectID The identifier for the subject (integer)

+## Measurements
-activityName The name for the activity the subject was undertaking during the observation (character) subjectID The identifier for the subject (integer) average_tBodyAcc-mean-X The average of the value for the respective subject and activity (numeric) average_tBodyAcc-mean-Y The average of the value for the respective subject and activity (numeric) average_tBodyAcc-mean-Z The average of the value for the respective subject and activity (numeric)
+average_tBodyAcc-mean-X The average of the value for the respective subject and activity (numeric) average_tBodyAcc-mean-Y The average of the value for the respective subject and activity (numeric) average_tBodyAcc-mean-Z The average of the value for the respective subject and activity (numeric)